3.0. Package

 build-backend = "hatchling.build"

-Where should you add the source code of your Python package?
+Where should you structure the source code for your package?

 mkdir -p src/bikes